10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 - Avoid Filing Small Claims: Filing a $1,000 fender bender might sound harmless, but it could raise your premium for years.
 Paying out of pocket for minor stuff can be the smarter move.

 - Live in a Lower-Risk Area: Rates can spike in high-claim ZIP codes like Memphis or Nashville.
-But if you’re in a place like Franklin or Hendersonville, you’ll usually get much better rates because of fewer accidents.
+But if you’re in a place like Franklin or Hendersonville, you’ll get better rates because of fewer accidents.

 - Increase Your Deductible: Raising your deductible from $250 to $1,000 could noticeably cut your monthly rate, especially if you don’t file claims often or your car isn’t at high risk.